tgstation/tgstation-server/README.md

 ```
 with any additional options you desire (i.e. You'll have to expose more game ports in order to host more than one instance).

+- Important note about port exposure: The internal port used by DreamDaemon _**MUST**_ match the port you want users to connect on.
+If it doesn't, you'll still be able to have them connect HOWEVER links from the BYOND hub will point at what DreamDaemon thinks the port is.

 Note although `/app/lib` is specified as a volume mount point in the `Dockerfile`, unless you REALLY know what you're doing.
 Do not mount any volumes over this for fear of breaking your container.

 The configuration option `General:ValidInstancePaths` will be preconfigured to point to `/tgs4_instances`.
 It is recommended you don't change this.